secretstartups/handbook/sales/insidesales/index.html.md

 ## ISR Alignment

-After completing onboarding, Inside Sales representitives are assigned a territory by _region_ or a defined set of _Account Territories_.
+After completing onboarding, Inside Sales Representatives are assigned a territory by _region_ or a defined set of _Account Territories_.
 Current Enterprise ISR territory assignments can be found in the [Territories Mapping File - SSoT](https://docs.google.com/spreadsheets/d/1gElhORjqraKDMQnWzApPelyP_vVa24tAOA85vb5f3Uc/edit#gid=1765694827).

 #### ISR Account Alignment

-Once an ISR has been added to the Territories Mapping File, their name will **automatically** be populated in the `Prosposed ISR` field on all Accounts associated with ther respecttive `Sales Territory`
+Once an ISR has been added to the Territories Mapping File, their name will **automatically** be populated in the `Proposed ISR` field on all Accounts associated with ther respective `Sales Territory`.

 It's expected for the Inside Sales Team to follow the [Account Ownership Rules of Engagement](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/rules-of-engagement/).
 The section linked above provides step by step clarity on how to follow the ROE.

 #### ISR Opportunity Alignment

 The `ISR` field will be **automatically** populated on an opportunity based on the `Proposed ISR` field from the opportunity's associated Account.
-- **Open Opportunities**: the `ISR` field will reflect whatever information is populated in the associated Account's `Proposed ISR` field (including blanks).  `ISR` will remain a fluid field until the opportunity is moved to a closed stage, meaning if the `Prosposed ISR` is changed, any associated open opportunity will be updated to reflect that change in the `ISR` field.
+- **Open Opportunities**: the `ISR` field will reflect whatever information is populated in the associated Account's `Proposed ISR` field (including blanks).  `ISR` will remain a fluid field until the opportunity is moved to a closed stage, meaning if the `Proposed ISR` is changed, any associated open opportunity will be updated to reflect that change in the `ISR` field.
-- **Closed Opportunities**: the `ISR` field will not change after an opportunity has been moved to a closed stage (Won, Lost, Duplicate) and will reflect whoever the `Proposed ISR` was at the time of closure
+- **Closed Opportunities**: the `ISR` field will not change after an opportunity has been moved to a closed stage (Won, Lost, Duplicate) and will reflect whoever the `Proposed ISR` was at the time of closure.
-- **ISR Override**: In the event that the `ISR` field on the opportunity should not be the same as the `Proposed ISR` on the Account, the ISR Management team has the ability to override the `ISR` field by checking the `ISR Override ` box on the opportunity and updating the `ISR` field accordingly.
+- **ISR Override**: In the event that the `ISR` field on the opportunity should not be the same as the `Proposed ISR` on the Account, the ISR Management team has the ability to override the `ISR` field by checking the `ISR Override` box on the opportunity and updating the `ISR` field accordingly.
 This removes the `ISR` from any automation.
-     - **Note**: In scenarios where the override is no longer needed, the ISR Manager simply needs to uncheck the `ISR Override` checkbox and the auotmation will run as intended (for open opportunities only)
+     - **Note**: In scenarios where the override is no longer needed, the ISR Manager simply needs to uncheck the `ISR Override` checkbox and the auotmation will run as intended (for open opportunities only).

 **Note**: The `ISR` field will be populated on **all opportunities** where the associated `Proposed ISR` field is also populated.
 This does not guarantee compensation credit.
 Please see your comp plan for details to determine what qualifies.